xpack/cli-start-options-ts/README.md

 A recent [Node.js](https://nodejs.org) (>7.x), since the ECMAScript 6 class syntax is used.

 If this is your first encounter with `npm`, you need to install the [node.js](https://nodejs.org/) JavScript run-time.
-The process is straighforward and does not polute the system locations significantly; just pick the current version, download the package suitable for your platform and install it as usual.
+The process is straightforward and does not pollute the system locations significantly; just pick the current version, download the package suitable for your platform and install it as usual.
 The result is a binary program called `node` that can be used to execute JavaScript code from the terminal, and a link called `npm`, pointing to the `npm-cli.js` script, which is part of the node module that implements the npm functionality.
 On Windows, it is recommended to first install the [Git for Windows](https://git-scm.com/download/win) package.

 ## Easy install